-Basic Expectations: These are key features that a product must have in order to be able to compete at all.
+Basic Expectations: These are essential features that a product must have in order to be able to compete in the marketplace.

-Satisfiers: Add more of these or develop them further and customer satisfaction will increase proportionally.
+Satisfiers: Add more of these or develop them further and customer satisfaction should increase proportionally.

-Delighters: Your opportunity to set your product apart from the rest – use these to create your unique value proposition that will please your customers and sales teams in almost equal measure!
+Delighters: Your opportunity to set your product apart from the competition – use these to create a unique value proposition that will please your customers in unexpected ways!